saprykin/plibsys/platforms/vms-general/README.md

 ## Requirements

-* OpenVMS 8.4 or later (Alpha or IA64), VAX is not supported
+* OpenVMS 8.4 or later (Alpha, IA64 or x86-64), VAX is not supported
 * DEC CC 6.5 or later
 * DEC CXX 7.1 or later (for tests only)